 Collaborations and commissions:

 Kat collaborates with other artists in a variety of ways, and recently scripted the thoughts of trees and fungi for Little Lost Robot CIC’s Wood Wide Web– a series of interactive sculptures at Wakehust, Kew.
 Other commissions include a performance piece exploring climate change and equitable transition for Bristol Green Capital Partnership, a site-specific performance for The Cemetary Club based on research into Bristol’s hidden queer history, and a video poem exploring the impact of covid as one of 5 artists chosen for The Arts Institute Covid-19 commission.

 Kat was recently poet in residence at the Medical Humanities Bodies conference.
 They have also had artist’s residencies with Artspace Lifespace (2019, 2021)

 and Shoebox Theatre (2020), and shown work at theatre festivals

 including ‘Calm Down Dear’ (London) and Brighton FemFest (Brighton).

-Kat has told stories for adults and children, worked with an ecologist to create site-specific explorations of myth and science, created mushroom-themed cabaret and explored fungal folklore, and presented at the University of South Wales’ annual Storytelling Symposium on Storytelling and the Environment.
-They occasionally dress up as a space explorer and ride around harassing the public from the back of an electric stegosaurus.
-They still can’t believe they actually get paid to do that.
+In 2023, Kat was asked to sit on the discussion panel for Slapstick’s Gender Rebels film festival exploring Queer representation in silent/classic movies.
+As a performance storyteller, Kat has told stories for adults and children, worked with mycologist Rich Wright to create site-specific explorations of myth, science and fungal folklore, created mushroom-themed cabaret, and presented at the University of South Wales’ symposium on Storytelling and the Environment.
+They once dressed up as a space explorer and rode around on an electric stegosaurus harassing the public.
+This was a ridiculous amount of fun and they still can’t believe it counted as ‘proper paid work’.